shayshaybby8-wq/zechub/Zinder.md

 Zcash network → Zebra → Zinder
 ```

-For the setup described in the repository, the testnet Zebra environment can be started using the Z3 platform stack:
+For this setup, the testnet Zebra environment can be started using the Z3 platform stack:

 ```bash
 Z3_NETWORK=testnet docker compose up -d